tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_parameters.md

 *  **Header parameters**: Parameters that are included in the request header.
 Usually header parameters relate to authorization.

 {: .tip}
-The terms for each of these parameter types comes from the Swagger spec, which defines a formal specification that includes descriptions of each parameter type.
+The terms for each of these parameter types comes from the OpenAPI spec, which defines a formal specification that includes descriptions of each parameter type.
 Using industry standard terminology helps you develop a vocabulary to describe different elements of an API.

 ## Data types indicate the format for the values